enykwest/OllamaGUI/README.md

 # OllamaGUI
 A TkInter based GUI for interacting with locally hosted LLMs.

+## Development Status
 Currently, the most advanced usage of this app is to load a model from HuggingFace.co using the **Transformers Pipeline**.
-Preliminary development has been done to use **Ollama** (both bare metal and hosted in Podman).

-Ollama development is currently on hold in favor of improving the Transformers pipeline.
+Preliminary development has been done to use **Ollama** (both bare metal and hosted in Podman), but Ollama pipeline development is currently on hold in favor of improving the Transformers pipeline.
 Adopting the Podman code to Docker should be trivial, but I haven't done it yet.

 # Installation

+>[!note] Super Easy Windows Setup
+> For Windows unfamiliar with python, windows batch files (`.bat`) are provided.
+These will setup your python environment for you, but currently install the CPU version of the Transformers Pipeline Setup .First install python by going to your search bar and typing `cmd` and launching "Command Prompt".
+A black terminal should pop-up.
+In the terminal type `python` and hit `enter`.
+The Microsoft store should pop-up and prompt you to install python.
+After that is done run `WindowsPythonSetup.bat` by double clicking it.
+If that works you're done!
+Double click `WindowsPythonLauncher.bat` to launch the GUI and proceed to [[#App Setup]].

-This is not a comprehensive guide in installing Ollama.
-I originally began with Ollama hosted in  Docker, then transitioned to Podman via ADHD, and finally decided that the Transformers Pipeline was the best path forward to locally hosted LLMs.
+I originally began with Ollama, then transitioned to Podman after encountering some bugs, and finally decided that the Transformers Pipeline was the best path forward to locally hosted LLMs.
 This app offers interfaces to all three, but I highly recommend using the [[#Transformers Pipeline Setup (Recommended)]] below.

-If you decide to use Ollama anyway, this is a python app, so you will need some installation of python.
-I recommend using [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).
+No matter what you decide, this is a python app so you will need some installation of python.
+If you're **not** using the easy windows setup above, then I recommend using [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).

+The only required (non-standard) package is:
+- pyyaml
+but the Transformers Pipeline has more requirements.

+If you're **not** using the easy windows setup above, then I recommend using [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).
+Windows batch files are provided for those as well, but sometime windows can't find conda.
 ## Ollama Setup (not recommended)

+1. Install Python.
+The only required (non-standard) package is `pyyaml`.
-Install [Ollama](https://ollama.com/), get it working from the command line, then proceed to [[#App Setup]].
+2. Install [Ollama](https://ollama.com/), get it working from the command line, then proceed to [[#App Setup]].

-## Podman & Docker Setup (not recommended)
+## Ollama via Podman & Docker Setup (not recommended)

 Docker and Podman are very similar.
 Both deployments require you to first setup a podman/docker machine called "ollama" with ollama installed so this app can query the model using the shell command `podman exec ollama ollama run <MODEL_NAME> <PROMPT>`